ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 ---
-title: AI Deploy - Tutorial - Deploy a rasa chatbot with a simple flask app
+title: AI Deploy - Tutorial - Deploy a rasa chatbot with a simple Flask app
 slug: deploy/deploy-rasa-chatbot
 excerpt: Understand how simple it is to deploy a chatbot with AI deploy.
 section: AI Deploy -  Tutorials